 wmic logicaldisk list brief | find /i "C:"

-If the C: drive is found, the red teamer can use other tools and techniques to explore the contents of the drive and identify sensitive data or other exploitable information.
+If the C: drive is found, the red teamer can use other tools and techniques to explore the drive’s contents and identify sensitive data or exploitable information.

 Enumerating Services

-The wmic service list brief command can be used to enumerate services on the target system.
+The wmic service list brief command can enumerate services on the target system.
 For example, the following command can be used to display a list of services and their corresponding startup types:

 wmic service list brief | find /i "auto"